symfony/symfony-docs/email/gmail.rst

 ===============================

 During development, instead of using a regular SMTP server to send emails, you might find using Gmail easier and more practical.
-The SwiftmailerBundle makes it really easy.
+You can achieve this with the SwiftmailerBundle without much effort.

 In the development configuration file, change the ``transport`` setting to ``gmail`` and set the ``username`` and ``password`` to the Google credentials: